 How can I prevent dark armpits?

 When it comes to preventative measures, it's all about avoiding irritation.
 It's important to treat the skin under your arms similar to how you'd treat the skin on your face.
 So, if you have sensitive skin in the armpit area, look for natural deodorants without fragrances, aluminum, and alcohols.
+If you are looking for an immediate solution, there are even tinted deodorants from Joban Beauty that temporarily conceal dark underarms while wicking away sweat (so you don't have to worry about the tinted formula running down your favorite tank top).

 Another suggestion: If you want the area to be hair-free, consider getting laser hair removal, which eliminates irritation from excessive shaving.
 If a series of laser appointments is out of your budget and you still want to get rid of the hair under your arms, you can reassess the way you shave.
 It's important to moisturize the hair and skin with a conditioning shaving cream to reduce pulling and friction.
 You also want to avoid dull razor blades that require repeated swiping, and make sure to shave in the direction of the hair growth, which is most often upward, so that you aren't tugging at the follicle.